FryMondo/Movie-Reservation/README.md

 #### • Admins should be able to add, update, and delete movies
 #### • Each movie should have a title, description, and poster image
 #### • Movies should be categorized by genre
-#### • Movies should have showtimes
+#### • Movies should have showtime
 ## Reservation Management
-#### • All users should be able to get information about movies and their showtimes for a specific date
+#### • All users should be able to get information about movies and their showtime for a specific date
 #### • All users should be able to see the available seats, select the seats they want and reserve this seats for a showtime
 #### • All users should be able to see their reservations and cancel them
 #### • Admins should be able to see all reservations, capacity, and revenue.